mbgriz/vertex-earth/README.md

 Notes:
 - `npm start` is an alias for `npm run dev`.
 Use `npm run build` to create a production bundle and `npm run preview` to serve the built files locally.
-- Modules are resolved by Vite (no import maps needed); assets in `src/` are bundled automatically.
+- Modules are resolved by Vite; assets in `src/` are bundled automatically.
+React entry point is `src/main.tsx` and the Three.js setup lives in `src/App.tsx`.